 Under EPA’s new policy the state must “consider” the four statutory factors to determine reasonable progress, but the state’s analysis does not have to inform their pollution reduction plan, as long as the state can show the regulated area is below the URP.

 This new policy follows Administrator Zeldin’s March 12, 2025 announcement that EPA planned to restructure the regional haze program.
-Comments on the Indiana, Michigan, and California proposals are due July 18, 2025 and comments on the Texas and Oklahoma proposal are due July 23, 2025.
+Comments on the Indiana, Michigan, and California proposals were due July 18, 2025 and comments on the Texas and Oklahoma proposal were due July 23, 2025.

 We track implementation of EPA’s regional haze standards on our regulatory tracker.